-Many viruses have $D{10}$ values exceeding 5 kGy.
-There is often considerable variation between published research results, possibly attributable to viral strain differences, environmental factors (e.g. media, temperature and water content) and laboratory and titration method.
-There are also the occasional high, and probably anomalous, $D{10}$ results reported such as 13 kGy for foot-and-mouth disease virus (FMDV) when irradiated in the frozen state (Hilmy and Pandansari 2007), 21 kGy for porcine parvovirus (Willkommen et al. 1999), 25 kGy for bovine herpesvirus (Rojas et al. 2006) and 29 kGy for bovine parvovirus (Hermann et al. 2005).
+Many viruses have D{10} values exceeding 5 kGy.
+There is often considerable variation between published research results, possibly attributable to viral strain differences, environmental factors (for example, media, temperature and water content) and laboratory and titration method.
+There are also the occasional high, and probably anomalous, D{10} results reported such as 13 kGy for foot-and-mouth disease virus (FMDV) when irradiated in the frozen state (Hilmy and Pandansari 2007), 21 kGy for porcine parvovirus (Willkommen et al. 1999), 25 kGy for bovine herpesvirus (Rojas et al. 2006) and 29 kGy for bovine parvovirus (Hermann et al. 2005).

-Table 2 provides a summary of $D{10}$ values for a wide range of virus families.
+Table 2 provides a summary of D{10} values for a wide range of virus families.
 More detailed information is provided in Table 8, Appendix 3.